freenas/freenas-docs/userguide/system.rst

    /dev/da11    E WDC     WUSTR1519ASS201  B925

-Now decide if each SED will have a separate password or to use a global SED password.
-Using a global password for all SED devices is strongly recommended to simplify deployment and avoid physically maintaining separate passwords for each SED.
+%brand% supports setting a global password for all detected SEDs or setting individual passwords for each SED.
+Using a global password for all SEDs is strongly recommended to simplify deployment and avoid physically maintaining separate passwords for each SED.

-**Setting a global password for SED devices**
+**Setting a global password for SEDs**

 Go to
 :menuselection:`System --> Advanced --> SED Password`
 and enter the password. **Record this password and store it in a safe place!**

-Now the SED devices must be configured with this password.
+Now the SEDs must be configured with this password.
 Go to the :menuselection:`Shell` and enter :samp:`sedhelper setup {password}`, where *password* is the global password entered in
 :menuselection:`System --> Advanced --> SED Password`.

-:command:`sedhelper` ensures that all detected SED disks are properly configured to use the specified password.
+:command:`sedhelper` ensures that all detected SEDs are properly configured to use the provided password.
 Example:

 .. code-block:: none